All Emerging America Professional Development opportunities for K-12 educators feature:

 - Practical strategies and guidance from veteran K-12 teachers.

 - Application of learning to develop and improve lessons, assessments, and activities for immediate use.

 - Strong and successful alignment with content and literacy standards in History and Humanities: Literature, Music, Visual Arts, and Languages.

 - Access strategies for Students with Disabilities, for English Learners, and for students with diverse learning styles.

 - Best practices of professional development in face-to-face and online learning.

 Building on forty years of leadership by the Collaborative for Educational Services in overcoming barriers for ALL learners, Emerging America emphasizes strategies to support a diversity of struggling learners: students in Special Education, English Learners, Culturally and Linguistically Diverse learners, and youth in criminal justice facilities or in residential treatment.

-Many courses are offered at the graduate level.
+Most courses are offered at the graduate level.
 Teachers may choose Professional Development Points (PDPs) or Westfield State University graduate credit (typically History or General Education).
 (Fees apply to register graduate credit.)

 Emerging America Professional Development Programs